5T33Z0/OC-Little-Translated/01. Adding missing Devices and enabling Features/Brightness Controls (SSDT-PNLF)/README.md

 ## `PNLF` Injection Methods

-To inject Brightness Control, there are several methods available.
-No matter which one you chose, all of them require a combination of a Driver and a corresponding ACPI Hotpatch to work.
+To inject Brightness Control, there are several ways to do so.
+But no matter which one you choose, it requires the combination of a Kext and a corresponding ACPI Hotpatch to work.

 1. Common injection method:

-	- **Driver**: WhateverGreen
+	- **Kext**: WhateverGreen
 	- **Patch**: Custom brightness patch or RehabMan brightness patch

 2. ACPI injection method:

-	- **Driver**: ACPIBacklight.kext (need to disable WhateverGreen.kext built-in brightness driver, see Disable method above)
+	- **Kext**: ACPIBacklight.kext (need to disable WhateverGreen.kext built-in brightness driver, see Disable method above)
 	- **Patch**: See "ACPI Brightness Patch" method

-3. Other methods: Follow the driver + patch principle and try it yourself.
+3. Other methods: Follow the Kext + patch principle and try for yourself.

 **NOTE**: The official OpenCore package contains pre-made `SSDT-PNFL.aml` patches under "Docs" already.
 So in case you're not sure what to do you could also use these instead.

 ## Required Files
-**I. Drivers:**
+**I. Kexts:**

 - [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases) (has a built-in brightness driver.
 Requires [Lilu](https://github.com/acidanthera/Lilu/releases)) or
 - [IntelBacklight.kext](https://bitbucket.org/RehabMan/os-x-intel-backlight/src/master/) or